patrykpilek/php-unit-testing/README.md

   - [PHPUnit Test Doubles](https://phpunit.readthedocs.io/en/9.5/test-doubles.html?highlight=test-doubles)
   - customise the creation of the mock object: the getMockBuilder method
 - [ ] Mockery - an alternative mocking framework with a human-readable syntax
+  - mock a dependency that doesn't exist yet
 - [ ] Test-driven development

 - [ ] Testing non-public methods and properties and abstract classes